merantix-momentum/squirrel-core/docs/usage/Iterstream.rst

 In the above example, a
 :py:class:`ThreadPoolExecutor <concurrent.futures.ThreadPoolExecutor>` is created with
-a maximum number of 4 workers.
+a maximum of 4 workers.
 This pool of workers is shared among both :py:meth:`async_map <squirrel.iterstream.base.Composable.async_map>` calls.
+After exhausting the iterator, the `tpool` is shutdown.